 - How about dolloped on vanilla ice cream.
 (Yes, really!)

-Sweet Tomato Preserves with Serranos are the star of my Sweet and Spicy Tomato-Mango Goat Cheese Appetizer.
+- And this tomato preserves recipe is the star of my Sweet and Spicy Tomato-Mango Goat Cheese Appetizer (pictured above).
 If you're entertaining at all during these last couple of weeks of summer, I'd suggest giving this a go.

 However you decide to use it, enjoy!